APRIL 20, 2021

 - Improved clinical outcomes thanks to dynamic communications channels, on-demand education about health conditions, and easy access to individualized care plans

-- Enhanced patient experience thanks to personalized displays, autonomous bedside and mobile controls, and at-home comforts when they need it most
+- Enhanced patient experience thanks to personalized displays, autonomous bedside and mobile controls, and soothing comforts when they need it most

-- Higher efficiency and fewer unnecessary in-room visits thanks to integrated systems that have patient-driven features and requests
+- Higher efficiency and fewer unnecessary in-room visits thanks to integrated virtual care solutions and systems that have patient-driven features and requests

 - Greener practices thanks to automations tied to occupancy status or time of day, energy-efficient displays, and control ranges for room environment selections